-In 2018 the public holiday St. Stephen's Day in Ireland may be all about the sales, but it was traditionally about the wren.
+In normal years. the public holiday St. Stephen's Day in Ireland may be all about the sales, but it was traditionally about the wren.

 It's often said that Christmas in Ireland lasts not just for Christmas Eve and Christmas, but days into January with special celebrations and observations extending the festive season.
 On St. Stephen's Day, the day after Christmas, the wren bird is cheered.